 Solution Focused Hypnotherapy is a fantastic way to help to empty ourselves of stress and to be more at peace with the world around us.
 I work with a client to help them move forward in their lives to greater achievements in a relaxed, calm and confident fashion and in particular at this time of year to help them have a brilliant future.

 Hypnotherapy is widely used to help people overcome specific phobias.
 Phobias such as claustrophobia, a fear of heights or the fear of flying.

 Spring is a time when people may be looking ahead to booking flights for summer holidays and some individuals may find flying a little daunting.
 I can help ease the fear of flying using specific hypnotherapy techniques which are therapeutic for the individual.

-I’m a member of the Association for Solution Focused Hypnotherapy (AfSFH).
+I’m a member of the National Council for Hypnotherapy NCH.
 They insist on the highest standards of practice from its members.
 Many of whom hold the prestigious Hypnotherapy Practitioner’s Diploma (HPD) as a basic qualification.

-An accredited training school such as AfSFH ensure students undergo assessed practices and the submission of a portfolio.
+An accredited training school such as CPHT ensure students undergo assessed practices and the submission of a portfolio.
 This is then externally moderated.

 The course certainly required a lot of work.
 It was a tremendous sense of achievement to be presented with the HPD.
 It’s great to be able to help someone overcome a fear of flying or any other fears and anxieties.
 It is fantastic helping someone feel positive and in touch with life again.
 To help them feel confident again or helping a smoker quit the habit for good.